COVID 19 and Cancer Patient – Covid Precautions For Cancer Patients

 No need to panic.
 Start your isolation and consult the doctor.
-If the symptoms are mild, please stay at home and isolation.
+If the symptoms are mild, please stay at home and in isolation.

-To conclude, please do not panic and consult the oncologist on telephone or personally and discuss everything.
+To conclude, please do not panic and consult the oncologist on the telephone or personally and discuss everything.
 It will be better to write down your questions and doubts.